How Tutti Frutti Clothes are Safe for Your Children

 Frustrating as that it, that drawstring isn’t real for a reason.
 And that reason is that it can be a chocking and strangulation hazard.

-When designing children’s clothing, it is essential to take into consideration the behaviour of children, whose need for exploration and challenge drives them to use items in new and different ways.
+This isn’t just a design preference but is because I believe it is important to take into consideration the behaviour of children, whose need for exploration and challenge drives them to use clothing in new and different ways.
 One common factor children share is that they are unaware of cause and effect and are therefore substantially less cautious than adults in relation to hazards.

 You can guarantee that at some point in life your small child will do something unexpected.
 Perhaps they will cut their own hair (surely not just mine?!) or draw on the walls of their room (again, I can’t be the only one?) and so when making things for children we must always expect the unexpected!